tuffner-pgh/snyk-on-aws-workshop-2021/README.md

-# snyk-on-aws-workshop-2021

-Getting started with Snyk Infrastructure as Code (IaC)
+# DevSecops on AWS with River Point Technology and Snyk